 The second run had an inclosed idler gearbox that floated on the sprung axle (same parts and design as the Key C&S #9).
-The fast and coggy Sagami motor only ran at 15 - 120 MPH and was very noisy.
+The fast and coggy Sagami 1225 can motor only ran at 15 - 120 MPH and was very noisy.
 A Super Glide Drive M-2A motor (with flywheel on the brush end) is the upgrade for the second run (see Key C&S 2-6-0 #6, #8, #9) for description of the installation on the gearbox for the same quiet 1 to 30 MPH speed and flywheel smoothness.

 PSC RGS Galloping Geese (?).
 Nice models with frame mounted motors and double U joint drive shaft to power trucks with idler gears connecting the wheels.
 Reducing power truck rotation (which is far greater than needed) will keep the drive shaft from falling out.
 The 1.5 volt headlights are particularly nice but are prone to burn-out.
 Replace with SMT LEDs and resistors.

 Red Ball 0-4-4-0T No Prototype.
 This is another variation of the Kidder MUDHEN where they extended the boiler and side tank forward then added an un-powered 4 wheel frame and cylinders to produce a mallet.
 Runs like a MUDHEN but because it is a mallet sells for far more than it is worth.